 The Boiling Technique Mistakes

+Let's talk about how to boil.
 Boiling occurs when water reaches 212°F (100C).
 There are a couple of caveats that come with that, however.
-First, the temperature 212°F (100°C) applies only to water.
+First, the temperature of 212°F (100°C) applies only to water.
 Other liquids boil at slightly different temperatures.

-Second, that temperature holds true at sea level.
-For every 500 feet above sea level you go, you can subtract 1 degree F from 212°F.
+Second, that temperature holds at sea level.
+For every 500 feet above sea level, you can subtract 1 degree F from 212°F.

-The reason for this is that boiling occurs when the vapor pressure of the liquid equals the atmospheric pressure, allowing the vapor to explosively escape as steam.
+This is because boiling occurs when the vapor pressure of the liquid equals the atmospheric pressure, allowing the vapor to escape as steam explosively.
 The higher the elevation, the lower the atmospheric pressure and the lower the corresponding vapor pressure for the liquid.

 There are several stages of boiling.
-In fact, the Chinese recognize five stages of boiling, giving each stage poetically descriptive names such as rope of pearls and raging torrent.
+The Chinese recognize five stages of boiling, giving each stage poetically descriptive names such as rope of pearls and a raging torrent.

 I propose two stages for general cooking purposes: a gentle boil and a full boil.
 A gentle boil is characterized by many bubbles rapidly breaking the surface of the liquid.

-A full rolling boil means that the surface of the water is extremely turbulent and bubbles rapidly and explosively break the surface.
+A full rolling boil means the water's surface is extremely turbulent and bubbles rapidly and explosively break the surface.

 Gentle boiling is ideal for cooking stuffed pasta such as ravioli and tortellini.
-A full boil works well for dried pastas and grains, such as rice and oats.
-The violent agitation of the water keep s starchy foods moving, thus avoiding sticking.
+A full boil works well for dried pasta and grains, such as rice and oats.
+The violent agitation of the water keeps starchy foods moving, thus avoiding sticking.

-Boiling these types of dried foods generally takes between five and fifteen minutes., immersing delicate foods in boiling water for very short periods of time, following by immersion in ice cold water, is called blanching.
+Boiling these types of dried foods generally takes between five and fifteen minutes.
+Immersing delicate foods in boiling water for concise periods of time, followed by immersion in ice-cold water, is called blanching.

-Blanching times ca range between just a few seconds to a minute or so, depending upon the food.
+Blanching times can range from just a few seconds to a minute, depending on the food.

 Freeze unblanched apples, and you'll end up with brown apples within a couple of weeks.
-Blanching is also useful in bringing out the bright colors of vegetables that are then to be served chilled, as for crudités, as well as for loosening the skins of peaches, nectarines and tomatoes--even potatoes--for easy peeling.
+Blanching is also helpful in bringing out the bright colors of vegetables that are then to be served chilled, as for crudités, as well as for loosening the skins of peaches, nectarines, and tomatoes--even potatoes--for easy peeling.

 And guess what?
 There are some commonly made mistakes that I am here to help you avoid.